Circular hair loss (alopecia areata)

 Circular hair loss: What are the causes?

-Even though circular hair loss (alopecia areata) is rarely inherited directly, hereditary factors appear to play a role.
+Even though circular hair loss (alopecia areata) is rarely directly inherited, genetic factors appear to play a role.
+Various genes have been identified that are, or may be, involved in the development of alopecia areata.
+For those affected, this means:

 • In first-degree relatives, the inheritance risk is between 6 and 8 percent.